 Holly Lynch Law, LLC

 Holly Vietzke-Lynch, Esq. graduated from Boston University and Massachusetts School of Law, magna cum laude.
-She is a professor at the Massachusetts School of Law and a member of the North Andover School Committee.
+Prior to opening her own practice, she was a professor for 17 years at the Massachusetts School of Law and is currently a member of the North Andover School Committee.
 Holly also spent five years serving on the board of her town's SEPAC (an advisory council of parents of children with special needs) and has a deep understanding of the challenges both parents and schools face in special education.
-As the parent of a child with disabilities, Holly is passionate about ensuring that every child receives a meaningful education.
+As the parent of a child with disabilities, Holly is passionate about ensuring that every child receives the education he or she is entitled to.